Have you guys had a chance to try SunButter?

 After mixing thoroughly it should resemble the picture below.
 Feel free to use a hand mixer, but as for me, I had a fork out and didn’t want to grab my mixer because I didn’t want any extra dishes to do:

-Add all-purpose flour, mix it thoroughly until you almost don’t see any lumps.
+Add all-purpose flour, and mix it thoroughly until you almost don’t see any lumps.
 This helps you achieve a nice cookie dough without those flour lumps after it is baked:

 How do you put your cookie dough on your baking mats?
 For me, I always use a mini ice cream scoop.
 Not only does it give you uniform-sized cookies, but it is also the easiest and fastest way to do it:

 I like to flatten it like this.
-You can see how it has like a criss-cross design to it.
+You can see how it has a criss-cross design to it.
 Not only does it make your cookies prettier, but this step also helps your cookies bake evenly:

 Now, here are your SunButter cookies!
 All good to go in your favorite cookie jar or directly on a plate, ready to be devoured 🙂